1979 Round Australia Trial

 The 1979 Round Australia Trial, officially the Repco Reliability Trial was the twelfth running of the Round Australia Trial.
 The rally took place between 5 and 19 August 1979.
-The event covered 19,000 kilometres around Australia.
 It was won by Peter Brock, Matt Philip and Noel Richards, driving a Holden Commodore.

+Route

+The 19,000 kilometre rally commenced at the Melbourne Showgrounds, circumnavigating Australia in a clockwise direction.
+Of the 167 entrants, 92 finished.
+Two competitors were killed after their car rolled near Kununurra.